cathiec/CAV2019/README.txt

 ================================
      STEP 2 - Install FOADA
 ================================
-Install the tool.
-Type:
+To install the tool, type:
    cd Artifact
-Then type:
-   sudo make install
+Then type (password probably required): sudo make install

 =====================================
      STEP 3 - Check Installation
 =====================================
-Check whether FOADA is successfully installed and all the solvers are successfully integrated with JavaSMT.
+To check whether FOADA has been successfully installed and all the solvers have been successfully integrated with JavaSMT, type: foada -c
-Type:
-   foada -c
 ***** Attention *****
 In order to have the basic functionalities, the solver "Z3" must be successfully integrated with JavaSMT.
 If "Z3" cannot be correctly integrated, please send an email (with screenshots) to: